-Basic movements and technique in Slow Jogging: conscious landing on the midfoot, straight back and posture, chin slightly up, gaze at horizon level, avoiding strong kicking into the ground, breathing through the nose, in harmony with nature, relaxed arms, natural elbow movements, cadence of 180 steps per minute, individual NIKO NIKO pace, below the fatigue threshold.
+Basic movements and technique in Slow Jogging: conscious landing on the midfoot, straight back and posture, chin slightly up, eyes at horizon level, avoiding strong kicking into the ground, breathing through the nose, in harmony with nature, relaxed arms, natural elbow movements, step cadence of 180 steps per minute, individual NIKO NIKO pace, below the fatigue threshold.

 "Edyta Dawiskiba"